lexcast/pixels/README.md

 ## Available Scripts

-This project is basically a Create React App, and it has all of its scripts, plus two to run tailwindcss:
+This project is a Create React App, and it has all of its scripts, plus two to run tailwindcss (generates the styles):

 ### `yarn start:tw`